PavaniAddagalla/COMP8240/README.md

 ## Usage Instructions

-Run the notebooks in New Data Construction/ to generate or refresh datasets.
+Run the notebooks= in New Data Construction/new_data.ipynb to generate or refresh datasets.

 Use the dataset loaders in src/datasets/ (wikipedia_topic_mix.py or bbc2.py) to prepare data for training.